offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Fragment_SEQs are for both strands (strand of double-stranded DNA a fragment_SEQ's from isn't known).
  * Fragment_SEQs may be missing (sequencer didn't capture it).
- * Fragment_SEQs may have incorrect occurrence counts (sequencer captured it too many/few times).
+ * Fragment_SEQs may have inconsistent coverage_SEQ (sequencer captured it too many/few times).
+ * Fragment_SEQs may be repeated (regions of the genome may repeat).
  * Fragment_SEQs may have errors (sequencer produced sequencing errors).
- * Fragment_SEQs may be stitch-able in more than one way (multiple guesses).
+ * Fragment_SEQs may be stitch-able in more than one way (multiple genome reconstruction guesses).
  * Fragment_SEQs may take a long time to stitch (computationally intensive).

 Never the less, in an ideal world where most of these problems don't exist, an overlap graph is a good way to guess the single-strand of DNA that a set of fragment_SEQs came from.
 An overlap graph assumes that the fragment_SEQs it's operating on ...